Travel ban starts Thursday

 - Anyone granted asylum

-- Any refugee already admitted to the US
+- Any refugee already admitted to the US (or cleared for travel by the State Department through July 6)

-- Foreign nationals with "bona fide" family, educational or business tie to the US
+- Foreign nationals with "bona fide" family, educational or business tie to the US.

-Importantly, visas that have already been approved will not be revoked.
+Importantly, visas that have already been approved will not be revoked, and senior administration officials confirmed on Thursday that previously scheduled visa application appointments will not be canceled.

 The executive order also permits the issuance of a visa to anyone who would otherwise be excluded on a case-by-case basis at the discretion of DHS and the State Department.